rituraj009/Gesture-Volume-Control-Software-For-Windows/README.md

 # OpenCV-Project
 Gesture Volume Control Software For Windows

+## Technologies Used
+Python: Programming language
+OpenCV: To capture webcam input
+Mediapipe: To detect, track hands
+Pycaw: To control system volume on Windows

 ## Description
 1) In this project I have build a gesture volume control system which will allows us  to control the volume of the computer by just using two fingers.
 2) This software captures your webcam input, detects focal points on your hand like the fingertips and joints and allows us to find the distance between two points.